Aquarius-Language/AquariusLang/AquariusLangIntepreted/README.md

 4. Make numbers available as part of identifiers(variable names).
 5. Implement else if (elif)...
 6. Ignore comments.
-7. Value re-assignment to array and hashmap; pass them by reference to functions.
+7. Value re-assignment to array and hashmap's elements.
+8. pass array and hashmap by reference to functions.
-8. Implement "outer" and "local" variables for environments. (to fix local variable problems in loop)
+9. Implement "outer" and "local" variables for environments. (to fix local variable problems in loop)
-9. Add "for loop example unit testing" when the problems for for loop are fixed.
+10. Add "for loop example unit testing" when the problems for for loop are fixed.
-10. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
+11. Make for loop still work even when no few statements in parenthesis. ex. for(; i < 10; i+=1){}
-11. Binary and, or (|, &)
+12. Binary and, or (|, &)
-12. String concatenate with int.
+13. String concatenate with int.
-13. *=, /=.
+14. *=, /=.
-14. Prevent re-declaring variables that already exist.
+15. Prevent re-declaring variables that already exist.
-15. Importing other files as modules.
+16. Importing other files as modules.
-16. exit() to exit application.
+17. exit() to exit application.

-Finished implementing:
+18. Given more types (even custom types) to hashmap keys.

+BUGS TO FIX:

+1. Fix no error printed out for "for (let i = 0; i < len(array); i+=1) {print(array[i])}" if "array" array variable is not declared.

+FINISHED IMPLEMENTING:

 1. Variable re-assignment.
 Added to Evaluator.assignVariableVal().
 2. For loop.
 Added to Evaluator.evalForLoopLiteral() and.parseForLoopLiteral().  (global and local issues not completely done yet)